CSE370HCI/react-starter-tutorial/part8.md

 The constructor can be left as the default.
 Meanwhile, the method `newView` connects our adapter to a view we'll create in the next part of this tutorial.

 Finally, the `bindView` method is where we access our database, get values, and set them to our view.
+When you're customizing your view, you can access elements from your `note_list_item` layout in `bindView`.

 [Let's create our item view! -->](part9.html)